Víctor Muñoz (footballer, born 2003): Style of play

-Muñoz plays as a winger or as a forward.
+Muñoz plays as a winger or forward.
 American news website The Sporting News wrote in 2024 that "his speed is what makes him stand out the most and made him recently known as the fastest player in the Real Madrid squad".

+Muñoz is known to operate as a traditional winger who plays on the left wing.
+He runs back behind the opposition instead of dropping deep.
+He is also known to be an attacking threat even without having possession of the ball.
+His ability to accelerate could also be a deciding factor.